 The role of the Leas-Cheann Comhairle

-The Leas-Cheann Comhairle holds office as the Deputy Chairman of Dáil Éireann under Article 15.9.1 of the Constitution.
-The expression “Leas-Cheann Comhairle” is defined by Standing Order 5 as the member elected by Dáil Éireann to be Deputy Chairman of Dáil Éireann.
-In the absence of the Ceann Comhairle the Leas-Cheann Comhairle deputises and performs the duties and exercises the authority of the Cheann Comhairle in Dáil proceedings as follows:
+The Leas-Cheann Comhairle holds office as the Deputy Chairman of Dáil Éireann under Article 15.9.1° of the Constitution of Ireland.
+The expression “Leas-Cheann Comhairle” is defined by Standing Order 5 as the Member elected by Dáil Éireann to be Deputy Chairman of Dáil Éireann.
+In the absence of the Ceann Comhairle the Leas-Cheann Comhairle deputises and performs the duties and exercises the authority of the Ceann Comhairle in Dáil proceedings as follows:

 - Ensuring that the Standing Orders are complied with; ruling on their interpretation where a dispute arises; ensuring that they are upheld and, if not, dealing with disorderly members;

 - Presiding over debates and ensuring that members’ speeches are relevant to the matter under discussion;